VPN‘s were never intended for the average online user

 At the time of this writing, the US version of Netflix only contains three seasons of outlander while the French version has five seasons.
 The BBC show Poldark is available on Netflix France, but not on Netflix USA.

-Circumvent censorship and blacklisted sites when travelling to certain countries like China
+You can circumvent censorship and blacklisted sites when travelling to countries like China

 Most of us never wonder about Internet censorship because we’re not affected by it.
 We take for granted that the Internet allows us to keep up with world news, discuss or exchange ideas with others as well as express our true opinions.